 Like our curriculum, our program of clubs and activities is always dynamic, never static.
 We offer a range of opportunities for student growth and exploration through service-oriented clubs like Sports United and Equine Welfare Club, cultural clubs like World Culture Club, and opportunities where students can prepare for the real world, such as the Future Medical Leaders Club.
-We also offer leadership opportunities through our Residential Life program (Dorm Proctors) and our Work Study program.
-All students participate in at least one activity, though most participate in two.
 When students have a strong interest in developing new clubs, we support and encourage their ideas.
 A spirit of innovation and social responsibility pervades many of our activities, notably National Honor Society, and our most active club–Student Council.
 Whether performing in a rock band or taking pictures for the Roseleaves yearbook, Knox Students dive into these experiences with energy and commitment.

 The students in The Equestrian Club come to us with a variety of experience, ranging from accomplished riders to those who have never before interacted with horses.
 Club members enjoy bonding with those who share the same passion for horses.
 Each week, our club members learn about the history and the operations of the barn, working hands-on to take care of Knox’s beautiful horses while learning about equine care and safety.
 Our favorite activities include feeding, washing and grazing our four-legged friends together.